wavefrontHQ/docs/pages/doc/trace_data_details.md

 * Sending data to a [Wavefront proxy](proxies.html), which then forwards the data to the Wavefront service.

 Your choice is represented in your code as Wavefront Sender object.
 (Most Wavefront SDKs define objects of type `WavefrontSender` or simply `Sender`.
 A few SDKs define a pair of separate `Client` objects.)
 A Wavefront sender encapsulates the settings you supply when you instrument your microservice.
-The settings in your code must match the wavefront proxy ports and configurations you define when sending data.
+The settings in your code must match the Wavefront proxy ports and configurations you define when sending data.

 {% include note.html content="You can use a Wavefront sender to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Wavefront service.
 If you are using direct ingestion, you can also change the defaults for batching up the data to be sent." %}